YangChuantongStarry/Uptick-KB/WHITEPAPER_Tokenomics.md

 Staking for non-profit organizations, such as the foundation and ecosystem development.

-* **Staking of regular users**
+ **Staking of regular users**

 Users can choose to continue staking or unlock after the staking period expires (21 days) based on their preferences.

-* **Staking of non-profit orgs (e.g foundation and ecosystem development)**
+ **Staking of non-profit orgs (e.g foundation and ecosystem development)**

-Based on the results of governance voting, these funds will enter the expanded incentive pool of [More Rule-based Governance], which will be used to encourage the Uptick DAPP ecosystem and multi-chain economy.
+Based on the results of governance voting, these funds will enter the expanded incentive pool of [More Rule-based Governance], which will be used to encourage the Uptick dApp ecosystem and multi-chain economy.

-* **Community pool allocation**
+ **Community pool allocation**

 A portion of staking rewards (initially set at 2%) will enter the community pool.
 This pool will be used to incentivize projects that contribute to the Uptick ecosystem, as determined by community voting.